Eppo-exp/eppo-docs/docs/experiment-analysis/diagnostics.md

 ## Traffic diagnostics

 Validity of experimental results crucially relies on proper randomization of subjects.
-We use the sample ratio mismatch test to verify that subjects are divided across variants as expected.
+We use the sample ratio mismatch test to verify that subjects are divided across variants as expected and additionally check that subjects assigned do not jump between variants.

 ### Traffic imbalance diagnostic